ViDoRe V3: A Comprehensive Evaluation of Retrieval Augmented Generation in Complex Real-World Scenarios: Benchmark Creation

 \subsection{Answer Detection and Generation}

 Queries are filtered and linked to relevant pages using a hybrid pipeline of VLM pre-filtering and human annotation.
 It is followed by human answer annotation and visual grounding.

 \paragraph{Query-Page Linking} Given the scale of our corpora, manual verification of each page relevance for each query is intractable.
 We therefore adopt a two-stage annotation pipeline.
 First, Qwen2.5-VL-32B-Instruct \citep{qwen25vl} pre-filters candidate pages by assessing whether each page image is relevant to the query.
 Queries whose answers span more than 30 flagged pages are discarded.
 Human annotators then review the remaining query-page pairs, evaluating query quality and rating page relevance on a three-point scale (Not Relevant, Critically Relevant, Fully Relevant).
+We selected Qwen2.5-VL-32B-Instruct for its high recall, prioritizing coverage over precision and leaving final relevance judgments entirely to human annotators (see Appendix~\ref{appendix: vlm filtering stats} for details and distributional validation).

 \paragraph{Relevant Page Selection} To ensure annotation quality, each task is completed by multiple annotators and reviewed by annotation supervisors.
 Since VLM pre-filtering biases the distribution toward relevant pages, we report Gwet's AC2, as it remains stable under prevalence skew, at 0.760 (see \Cref{appendix: relevance agreement} for dataset-level breakdowns).
 Given this strong but imperfect agreement, we implement a tiered review process: extractive queries require at least one annotator and one reviewer, while more complex non-extractive queries require at least two annotators and one reviewer.
 A page is retained as relevant if marked by either (i) one annotator and one reviewer, or (ii) at least two annotators.